Active Directory Authentication in RedHat

 Authconfig

 Authconfig is Red Hat’s utility for configuring PAM authentication.
 We will utilize it to do the bulk of our configuration for us.
-Run authconfig-tui and select Winbind for both User Information and Authentiction.
-Also, Cache Information should be checked.
-Make sure that local authorization is sufficient is selected in case there are problems!
-Do not select Join Domain in this dialog, as it will be done later.
+Run authconfig-tui

-• Security Model: ads
+- Security Model: ads

-• Domain Controllers: Specified in {server}
+of your domain. - Domain Controllers: Specified in

-• ADS Realm: {DOMAIN}
+- ADS Realm:

-• Template Shell: /bin/bash
+- Template Shell:

 We should also enable home directory auto creation, unless special provisioning for such things is already in place (shared filesystem for example):